 Time to review a few examples of Lecturer accomplishment statements:

-- Published 16 peer-reviewed articles in a period of 12 months resulting winning research grant from a private investor which was used to upgrade the laboratories
+- Published 16 peer-reviewed articles in a period of 12 months, resulting in a winning research grant from a private investor which was used to upgrade the laboratories

-- Instruct student in a range of courses within the mathematical discipline with an average student count of 150 per class, and also implemented weekend classes for remote students resulting in admissions growing by 15 percent for the year
+- Instruct students in a range of courses within the mathematical discipline with an average student count of 150 per class, and also implemented weekend classes for remote students, resulting in admissions growing by 15 percent for the year

 - Achieved a 4.9 out of 5 student review ranking consistently for the last three years, which resulted in 2 promotions from Lecturing Assistant to Associate Lecturer, and then becoming the youngest Lecturer in the faculty in recent years